georgeyhere/Toast-RV32i/README.md

 # Toast-RV32i

-- Toast is a soft core RISC-V soft core that implements a subset of the RV32I ISA.
+- Toast is a soft core RISC-V soft core written in fully synthesizable SystemVerilog that implements a subset of the RV32I ISA.

 - Toast does not support interrupt handling, nor the CSR, FENCE, EBREAK, or ECALL instructions.